 A change in a freckle or beauty mark

-Beauty marks and freckles do change with age, but Dr. Knackstedt offers this tip for checking to see if these changes are something more dangerous.
-“The ABCDEs (Asymmetry, Border irregularity, Color [multiple—brown, black, green, blue, red], Diameter [greater than ¼ in.] and Evolution [change]) help guide patients and doctors in the diagnosis of more worrisome skin lesions like melanoma skin cancer.”
-Don’t miss these other signs of disease written all over your face.
+Beauty marks and freckles do change with age, but Dr. Knackstedt offers this tip for checking to see if the mark on your face is actually something more dangerous.
+"The ABCDEs (Asymmetry, Border irregularity, Color [multiple—brown, black, green, blue, red], Diameter [greater than ¼ in.] and Evolution [change]) help guide patients and doctors in the diagnosis of more worrisome skin lesions like melanoma skin cancer."
+Don't miss these other signs of disease written all over your face.

 Chapped lips are almost a given once the weather turns cold.
 But it could also be a sign of actinic cheilitis, a pre-cancerous skin condition where lips look dry and cracked.
 "When such sun damage is identified early, lip changes can be reversed with careful use of sunscreen and sun protection," says Dr. Knackstedt.
 "Importantly, untreated actinic cheilitis may progress to squamous cell carcinoma of the lip.
 Individuals with significant sun exposure and any non-healing or bleeding lesions on the lips warrant examination by a physician."